tuan231195/terraform-modules/modules/aws-lambda-layer/README.md

-### Disclaimer
+### Description

+A terraform module that creates lambda layers.
 This is a modified version of https://github.com/enter-at/terraform-aws-lambda-layer

 ### Simple Example